 Andy joined our Board of Trustees in September 2017 and is the Chair of our Audit and Risk Committee.

-Andy has over 12 years of experience within the social housing sector, currently with David Tolson Partnership an independent consultancy providing advice and support to housing associations, charities, commercial businesses and higher education establishments and previously working for the Riverside Group, a national provider of affordable housing with over 50,000 units.
+Andy has over 14 years of experience within the social housing sector, currently with David Tolson Partnership an independent consultancy providing advice and support to housing associations, charities, commercial businesses and higher education establishments and previously working for the Riverside Group, a national provider of affordable housing with over 50,000 units.

-Andy is Riverside’s Group Financial Controller and whilst working for the organisation has been responsible for financial shared services, business planning and management reporting and the provision of financial support for the Group’s commercial subsidiaries.
+Andy has expansive knowledge of financial accounting, treasury, business planning and management reporting and the provision of financial support for commercial subsidiaries.

-Andy originates from Hull with the majority of his family still living locally.
+Andy originates from Hull and the majority of his family still live locally.

 John joined the Board of Trustees in July 2015.